con2/edegal/README.md

+# Work in progress

+Please hold tight as we rewrite the backend in Python 3 and the frontend in ECMAScript 6.

+The "legacy" branch, with a Node.js backend and MongoDB as the database, can still be found at [japsu/edegal-legacy](https://github.com/japsu/edegal-legacy).

-# Edegal - A web picture gallery
+# Edegal – A web picture gallery

 Edegal is a web picture gallery written in Python 3 and ECMAScript 6 and designed with performance and scalability in mind.